Ucombinator/jaam/README.md

 ## Usage

-Currently the project functions in two parts: an analyzer (which produces a static analysis of the Java application of your choosing) and a visualier (which makes it easy to look at the analysis).
+Currently the project functions in two parts: an analyzer (which produces a static analysis of the Java application of your choosing) and a visualizer (which makes it easy to look at the analysis).

 Note that you must have completed [initialization](#Initialization) before